The AI mirror effect. Why your platform decides whether AI helps or hurts.

 What is the AI mirror effect?

-The AI mirror effect is the documented finding from DORA 2025 that AI tooling produces opposite outcomes depending on the health of the underlying delivery system.
-AI lifts code quality 3.4 percent on healthy delivery systems and cuts stability 7.2 percent on weak ones.
+The AI mirror effect is the finding that AI tooling produces opposite outcomes depending on the health of the underlying delivery system.
+Platforms with strong delivery foundations gain code quality when AI is adopted.
+Weak platforms lose stability - the 2024 DORA report measured a 7.2 percent stability decrease.
 The same tools, dropped into different platforms, produce different results.
 The platform is the variable that decides which side of the mirror a team lands on.

 How is the AI mirror effect measured?